 This was tax reform from the 1970's when property taxes were rising significantly.
 The State passed two pieces of legislation.
 First, the Rollback which in effect rolled back 10% of taxes for all residential property owners.
 The second piece provided additional relief for seniors whose annual income fell beneath State guidelines.
 The State, in return, reimburses the school district for this lost revenue.
 This line item was previously titled as "Property Tax Allocation."
-There is no increase forecasted for this line.
+Collections for FY-2024 are up due to the property reappraisal discussed above.
+There is no increase forecasted for the final 4 years.